inoxlang/inox/README.md

 Inox allows you to attach a **transaction** to the current execution context.

-This feature is primarly used when handling **HTTP requests**.
+This feature is always used when handling **HTTP requests**.
 For each request, a transaction is created by the server.
 Effects such as database changes are only applied when the transaction is committed.

 <details>